altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**Troubleshooting model working well offline but poorly in production**
+# Troubleshooting model working well offline but poorly in production

----

 These two differ in three ways: data, code path, and environment.